-The following UK gambling statistics 2021 give you an up-to-date view of remote gaming in the country.
+This list of online UK gambling statistics for 2022 give you an up-to-date assessment of remote and non-remote gaming in the country.

-How big is the UK online gaming market in 2021?
+Size of the UK online gaming market in 2022

 Online betting and gambling represent the largest combined sector for gross gambling yield (GGY).
-According to the most recent data (from 2020), online gaming in the UK took £5.7 billion GGY – that’s just under 40% of the entire market (the next biggest form of gambling is the National Lottery, with a GGY of £3.4billion).
+According to the most recent data (from November 2021), online gaming in the UK took £6.9 billion GGY, a growth of almost 16% on the previous year.
+It is difficult to say how this compares to non-remote gambling, as the latest statistics for bricks and mortar casinos, sports books and bingo halls have not yet been released.

-Remote betting is also a significant market in the UK, taking a total of £2.3 billion GGY in 2020.
-Football and horse betting were the most popular sports to bet on.
+Remote sportsbooks also hold significant market share in the UK, taking a total of£2.6 billion GGY in 2021.
+Football and horse betting are the most popular sports to bet on.

-While smaller than other types of online gaming, remote bingo also had a good year in 2020, bringing in almost £177million.
+While smaller than other types of online gaming, remote bingo also had a good year in 2021, bringing in over £189 million - £12 million more than the year before.

-Unsurprisingly, the pandemic pulled gamers to online casinos and betting sites when lockdowns closed physical betting shops and casinos.
-Government data shows that while non-remote betting decreased by 26% last year and traditional casino used dropped by 4%, remote betting, bingo and casino attendance rose by just over 8%.
+Unsurprisingly, the pandemic pushed gamers to online casinos and betting sites when lockdowns closed physical betting shops and casinos in 2020.
+Government data shows that while non-remote betting decreased by 26% in 2020, and traditional casino use dropped by 4%, statistics show how quickly online gambling is growing as we move into 2022:

-The interesting question is how much of along-term behavioural change this will lead to.
+The interesting question is how much of a long-term behavioural change this will lead to.
 Are the people who started gaming online going to stay there, or will they return to their old habits as non-remote gaming returns?
+Anyone banking on a return to bricks and mortars gambling might be in for a shock, however.

 UK online gaming sector impacts traditional gambling